IvanDerlich/to-do/README.md

 ## Instalation

-Pick a directory of your choosing and paste this command in the terminal:
+Pick a directory of your choosing and download the source code from GitHub:

-    git clone https://github.com/IvanDerlich/to-do.git && cd to-do && npm install && npm run build

-### Description of Instalation

     git clone https://github.com/IvanDerlich/to-do.git

-  Downloads the source code from github
+  Move to the directory of the downloaded folder:

     cd to-do

-  Changes directory to the downloaded context
+  Install project's dependencies.

     npm install

-  Installs project's dependencies
+  Build the project and open the file you've just created (dist/index.html) in your default browser.

     npm run build

-  Builds the project and opens the file you've just created (dist/index.html) in your default browser.
-You can also substitute the build command with
+  You can also substitute the build command with to work on developer mode.

     npm run start

-  And your default browser is going to open the website in development mode

 ### Built With
 This project was built using these technologies.
-* Javascript
+* JavaScript
 * Webpack
 * NPM
 * CSS/HTML